-1. 8 or more credits must be from lectures.

-- These are chosen from Economics Lectures and Research Practicum in the next table but can also include up to 4 credits in so-called "prerequisite courses". - "Research Practicum" credits can also be part of the aforementioned 8 credits, but prerequisites and Research Practicum credits can total no more than 6 credits in all. - Also, 4 of the 8 credits may be taken from courses offered in Department of Business Administration or Department of International and Business

-Law of the Graduate School of International Social Sciences (GSISS). - GSISS Joint Course credits do not count toward the Ph.D. degree. - > Doctoral course credits earned at a graduate school or graduate schools, domestic or overseas, may be recognized if approved as beneficial by the Faculty Council.

-- 2. 8 credits are from mandatory Seminars I a, I b, II a, II b led by the student's main advisor. - 3.
+- 1. 8 or more credits must be from lectures. - These are chosen from Economics Lectures and Research Practicum in the next table but can also include up to 4 credits in so-called "prerequisite courses". - "Research Practicum" credits can also be part of the aforementioned 8 credits, but prerequisites and Research Practicum credits can total no more than 6 credits in all. - Also, 4 of the 8 credits may be taken from courses offered in Department of Business Administration or Department of International and Business Law of the Graduate School of International Social Sciences (GSISS). - > GSISS Joint Course credits do not count toward the Ph.D. degree. - Doctoral course credits earned at a graduate school or graduate schools, domestic or overseas, may be recognized if approved as beneficial by the Faculty Council. - 2.
+8 credits are from mandatory Seminars I a, I b, II a, II b led by the student's main advisor. - 3.
 The last 4 credits must be achieved by receiving credit in one of the following ways: - Workshops I & II credits, each earned twice - Workshops III & IV credits, each earned twice - Workshops I, II, III & IV credits, each earned once - Workshops I & II credits, each earned once, plus Field Work (up to 2 credits maximum) - Workshops III & IV credits, each earned once, plus Field Work (up to 2 credits maximum) - Students may substitute lectures (one or two 2-credit courses, Research Practicum included) for Workshops (2 or 4 credits) if recommended by the student's advising committee.

-Four Recommended Paths and Course Offerings
+Three Recommended Paths and Course Offerings

 International Ph.D.
-Program in Economics is organized around four areas of specialization.
+Program in Economics is organized around three areas of specialization.
 In general, the student will choose complementary courses along one of these paths and write a dissertation in the same general field of specialization.
 The next table gives a suggested series of courses the prospective student might take, depending on their path.

-- A International Economics
+A International Economics B Comparative E

-- B Labor Economics

-- C Comparative Economics
+Comparative Economics

-- D International Political Economy
+C International Political Economy

-Credits Earned
+Course Title redits Earn Frequency

-Course Title Path Path Path Path Frequency
+Course ritte Path A Path B Path C Trequency

-A В С D
+Microeconomics II 2 annual

+Macroeconomics II 2 annual

-Adv.
-International Economics 2 annual
+Statistics II 2 annual

-Adv.
-Labor Economics 2 annual
+Advanced International Finance 2 annual

-Adv.
-International Trade Policy 2 annual
+Advanced International Trade 2 annual

-Economics Lectures Adv.
-Comparative Econ.
-Studies 2 2 biyearly
+Advanced Comparative Economic Studies 2 2 irregularly offered

-Adv.
-Empirical Analysis of Econ.
-Systems 2 annual
+Advanced Empirical Analysis of Economic Systems 2 annual

-Structure and Dynamics of Dev.
-Econ.
-2 biyearly
+Economics Structure and Dynamics of Developing Economies 2 biyearly

-Statistical Systems biyearly

-Research Methods for International and Labor Econ.
-I 1 1 annual Research Methods for International and Labor Econ.
-II 1 1 annual Research Methods for Economic Systems and Polit.
-Economy I 1 1 annual Research Methods for Economic Systems and Polit.
-Economy II 1 1 annual Research Practicum I (Joint Research Project) 2 2 2 2 annual Research Practicum II (Teaching Practice) annual
+Lectures Research Methods for International Economics I (by AY2020) 2 annual

+Research Methods for International Economics I (from AY2021) 1 annual

+Research Methods for International Economics II (by AY2020) 2 annual

+Research Methods for International Economics II (from AY2021) 1 annual

+Research Methods for Economic Systems and Political Economy I 1 1 annual

+Research Methods for Economic Systems and Political Economy II 1 1 annual

+Research Practicum I (Joint Research Project etc.) 2 2 2 annual

-Research Practicum III (Conference Presentation) 2 2 2 2 annual
+Research Practicum III (Conference Presentation) 2 2 2 annual

 GSISS Joint Thesis Writing † annual

 Courses Presentation & Discussion Skills † annual

-Seminar I a 2 2 2 2 annual
+Seminar I a 2 2 2 annual

-Non- Seminar I b 2 2 2 2 annual
+Seminar I b 2 2 2 annual

-lecture Courses Seminar II a 2 2 2 2 annual
+Seminar II a 2 2 2 annual

-Seminar II b 2 2 2 2 annual
+Non-lecture Seminar II b 2 2 2 annual

-Workshop I 1 1x2 annual
+Courses Workshop I 1 annual

-Workshop II 1 1x2 annual
+Workshop II 1 annual

 Workshop III 1x2 1x2 annual

 Workshop IV 1x2 1x2 annual

-Field Work I annual

-Field Work II annual

-Total Credit s Earned 20 20 20 20
+20+ 20+ 20+